Charles Thorp: Life

 He was born in Gateshead, County Durham, the son of Robert Thorp, Archdeacon of Northumberland, and educated at the Royal Grammar School, Newcastle and Durham School.
-In 1799, he entered Peterhouse, Cambridge and then University College, Oxford where he graduated BA (1803) and MA (1806).
+In 1799, he entered Peterhouse, Cambridge; and then University College, Oxford where he graduated BA (1803) and MA (1806).
 He became a Fellow and Tutor at University College, Oxford, in 1806, deacon in 1806 and priest in 1807.

-He then became rector of Ryton in 1811, joining a prestigious group with previous rectors including Thomas Secker, later Archbishop of Canterbury.
+Thorp then became rector of Ryton in 1811, joining a prestigious group with previous rectors including Thomas Secker, later Archbishop of Canterbury.
 After his time as rector of Holy Cross Church, Ryton, he became Canon (1829) and then Archdeacon of Durham in 1831 and, a year later, became the first warden of the University of Durham.
 Thorp remained heavily involved with the university, also being the first master of University College.
 This was a position he held until his death in Durham in 1862.
 He was buried at Ryton Church.
 He had married twice.